Rjarvis/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  [a] A token is used to identify/authenticate a user.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  [a] Steps to keep data secure are:
+      1) Sanitizing inputs to prevent SQL injections.
+      2) Storing Usernames/Password combinations in a separate AND encrypted way.
 - [ ] Describe how web servers work.

+  [a] Servers are computers/processors that are accessed and either produce the content requested or redirect to another server in the network closer the requested address.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  [a] Create = post
+      Request = pull
+      Update = post
+      Delete = delete

 ## Project Set Up